GateNLP/food-sustainability/data-preparation/README.md

 ## Suitable For

 In a similar way to the sources, there two columns showing if a recipe is suitable for vegans or vegetarians.
-We use these to a set a column, which we call, `suitable_for` to either `vegans`, `vegetarians`, or `omnivores`.
-Obviously if it's suitable for vegans then it's also suitable for both vergetarians and omnivores so we'll need to think about how to display the numbers, but this way we can aggregate on a single field.
+To make the aggregations easier we use these to populate a single `suitable_for` field.
+This field is actually a list, into which we always put `everyone` and then add `vegetarians` or `vegans` based on the values of the individual columns.

 ## Raw Values